Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Impact Replaces Credentials

-In The Frontier, value is measured by Impact—verified contribution to civilizational flourishing.
+In The Ascent, value is measured by Impact—verified contribution to civilizational flourishing.
 Not credentials, not hours worked, not who you know.
 What you actually did.

 This matches Gen Z’s preference for “portfolio over diploma.”
 The system would recognize their contributions directly, without the credential gatekeeping that currently devalues their efforts.